 TLEV – Emissions rating within California’s LEV 1 exhaust emission standards.

 TIER1 – Emissions rating within California’s LEV 1 exhaust emission standards.

 Transmission – The gearbox that provides different gear ratios between the engine and the drive wheels including reverse gear.

 Upstream Emissions – Emissions from processes up to when the fuel enters a vehicle – typically during extraction, production, distribution, dispensing of the fuel.
-The upstream emissions of alternative fuels are taken into consideration when the Global Warming Score is determined.
+The upstream emissions of alternative fuels are taken into consideration when the Greenhouse Gas Rating is determined.
 These factors are:

 Upstream Adjustment Factors for Alternative Fuels

 Compressed Natural Gas (CNG)

 Liquid Propane Gas (LPG)

 Upstream CO2-equivalent Values for Hydrogen Internal Combustion Engine, Hydrogen Fuel Cell Electric, and Battery Electric Vehicles

 VECI Label – Vehicle Emissions Control Information Label.
 This is found under the hood of every vehicle and displays emissions information, including the engine family number.